facelessuser/pymdown-extensions/docs/src/markdown/extensions/progressbar.md

     [=85% "85%"]
     [=100% "100%"]

-Though progress bars are rendered as block items, it accepts `attr_list`'s inline format.
+Though progress bars are rendered as block items, it accepts `attr_list`'s inline format. `markdown.extensions.attr_list` must be enabled for the following to work.

 !!! example "Progress Bar with Attributes"